gageracer/edithor/example/uiresult.md

 **Segment 51:** (484 characters)

 The first entry was dated next year: "Day 1: Moved into my new apartment.
 It's perfect.
 Maya says she has a good feeling about this place."
 My hands shook as I flipped through.
 73 days of entries.
 Documenting a new loop, a new trap.
 The final entry: "The apartment never let me go.
 It was waiting.
 It's always waiting.
 Don't trust anywhere that feels like home too quickly.
 Don't trust anywhere that seems perfect.
-It's already remembering your future."
+It's already remembering your future.".
 I showed Maya.
 She went pale.

 **Segment 52:** (408 characters)